ajithanil0727/Interview_Scheduler/README.md

 - docker-compose build                                                  #build the docker container, make sure docker engine is runnig in the sysytem
 - docker-compose up                                                     #Run the docker container

+*If some error occure showing something like "Table not created", After "docker-compose up" command open another terminal with same root folder and run the below command else continue to use the api.

+- docker-compose exec web python manage.py migrate

 ### 2. Api EndPoints

 Api Documentation : ( https://www.notion.so/API-Documentation-Interview-Scheduler-ac5e1d3feb434694ad5bf7580fe84147?pvs=4 )